No9/tide-rhai/README.md

 ## Example

-Create a tide server that points to a directory containing tide scripts.
+Create a tide server that points to a directory containing rhai scripts.

 ```rust
 use tide_rhai::RhaiDir;